 Hazardous household waste

-Cans of paint, cleaning products, used oil, used batteries and dead lightbulbs, etc.: Find out how to safely dispose of toxic, inflammable, corrosive or explosive products.
+Cans of paint, cleaning products, used oil, aerosols, used batteries and dead lightbulbs, etc.: Find out how to safely dispose of toxic, inflammable, corrosive or explosive products.

 Hazardous household waste (HHW) must never be thrown away outdoors, in household waste, in the sewer, or put in the recycling bin with recyclable materials.
 They are polluting and dangerous.